sbmlteam/libsbml/README.txt

 Depending on your system, you may need to tell the configure program where to find some of these extra components by adding a directory path after the option.
-For example, if you wish to use a copy of Java whose components are in /usr/local (with files in /usr/local/lib), use
+For example, if you wish to use a copy of Java whose components are in /usr/local (with files in /usr/local/bin and /usr/local/lib), use

   ./configure --with-expat --with-python --with-java=/usr/local